strimzi/test-container/README.md

   We always deploy one ZooKeeper with a specified number of Kafka instances, running as a separate container inside Docker.
   The additional configuration for Kafka brokers can be passed to the constructor.

+In summary, use mostly `StrimziKafkaContainer` if you do not want to use features of a multi-node setup.
+Moreover, most continuous integration tools (i.e., Azure pipelines, Travis) has usually quotas for resources.
+In that case, it's still better to use `StrimziKafkaContainer`.
+On the other hand, use `StrimziKafkaCluster` you have not a problem with resource consumption, and you have to verify some multi-node scenarios.

 ## How to use the Test container?

-Using a given test container is very simple, and it can be decompose in three steps:
+Using a given test container takes three simple steps:
 1. Specify two environment variables
-2. Add the Strimzi Test container as a Maven dependency
+2. Add the Strimzi test container as a Maven dependency
 3. Run Strimzi test container
-    1. defaults configuration
+    1. default configuration
     2. (optional) run Strimzi test container with additional configuration

 First, you need to specify two essential environment variables: